UW-PREFIRE/PREFIRE_L0/README.md

 ## Python Environment Setup

 It is recommended to install the above Python packages in a dedicated conda environment (or something similar).
+The packages used (and their versions) can be found in [conda_env.list](conda_env.list).

 For example, using conda (and specifying Python 3.10.x from the conda-forge channel):

 conda create --name for_PREFIRE_L0 -c conda-forge python=3.10;
 conda activate for_PREFIRE_L0;